rezvanielham/data-512-a1/README.md

 ## Human Centered Data Science First Assignment: Data Curation on English Wikipedia View Metrics

-The goal of this notebook is to provide reproducable steps into the analysis of view metrics data provided by wikimedia foundation.
+The goal of this project is to analyze the view metrics on the data provided by wikimedia foundation and provide reproducible steps to repeat this study by publishing the results in form of a Jupyter Notebook.
-Note:please see the Licensing details on the repository ReadMe for more details about terms of use.
 In this analysis we will collect and analyze the monthly traffic metric data in the time window of January 1 2008 through September 30 2017 on English Wikipedia from two different source API servers.

   This README file and the Jupyter Notebook file, `hcds-a1-data-curation.ipynb`, contain the information and